 Crucially, contractors will need to know as much detail as possible about what they’re expected to move.
 The more detail here the better, but certainly the dimensions, weight and whether they need to be decommissioned will have a bearing on overall cost, as well as the time it takes to relocate.

 If you want to run a smooth factory relocation, planning is everything.
 The old adage states that if you have six hours to chop a tree, you should spend the first five sharpening the axe.
 This is a perfect analogy for factory relocation, which can run like clockwork as long as all the pieces are in place and every piece knows exactly where it's supposed to be and when it's supposed to be there.

 IES has planned and executed factory relocations for some of the biggest names in tech, engineering, pharma, aerospace and more.
-Check out some of our case studies here...
+Discover the stories behind IES engineering projects in our case studies section

 Featured image via Wikimedia Commons